 We are committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified, then you can be assured that it will only be used in accordance with this policy.

-welbee is a trading name of School Wellbeing Accelerator Ltd, a limited company registered in the UK (Company number 11600110) with registered address 17 Boundary Street, Liverpool, England, L5 9UB.
+Welbee is a trading name of School Wellbeing Accelerator Ltd, a limited company registered in England and Wales (Company number 11600110) with registered address 57 Jordan Street, Liverpool, Merseyside L1 0BW.

-We have appointed a nominated Officer who is responsible for all privacy related matters.
+We are registered with the Information Commissioner's Office, registration number ZA809755 and have appointed a nominated Officer who is responsible for all privacy related matters.

 If you have any questions, please contact: firstname.lastname@example.org